Shopify consistently ranks as one of the top e-commerce solutions for businesses all over the world.

 Factors to Consider When Choosing Shopify Payment Gateway

-At this point, you should have a better understanding of the many options for processing Shopify payments.
+After our Shopify payments review, you should have a better understanding of the many options for processing payments.
 But before you pick one, consider the below factors.
 They should act as guidelines so you can select the ideal one for your business and customers.

 Who is Your Target Audience?